That’s because all other things being equal, you cannot increase sales if your funnel growth is flat.

 1. The downward pipeline trend

-If you’ve got rid of the junk, then your pipeline size will naturally trend downwards, in the short-term at least.
+If you’ve got rid of the junk, then your pipeline size will clearly trend downwards, in the short-term at least.

-However, your sales forecasts and accurate visibility of the sales funnel are dramatically improved.
+On the other hand, your visibility of the true funnel is dramatically improved.

 Here’s the blog post that helps you weed out poor quality deals: